 pg_config --version

-This command will display the PostgreSQL version installed on your system.
+As a result, you will see the version of PostgreSQL installed on your system.

 → Open your terminal and access the PostgreSQL database using the psql